mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 	* **Step out of the current parser rule** - ditto

 ### Textual Parse Tree
-Once a parse run finished a textual parse tree can be printed to the `DEBUG CONSOLE` panel in vscode (see the [Setup](#setup) section for how to enable it).
+Once a parse run finished a textual parse tree will be printed to the `DEBUG CONSOLE` panel in vscode (see the [Setup](#setup) section for how to enable it).
 This is a simple text-only representation much like a simple tree dump (but formatted).

 ### Live Graphical Parse Tree
 When enabled in the launch task setup, a graphical parse tree is shown in an own editor tab, which updates on each debugging step: